Course Catalogue 2025-2026

 • Session: Fall 2025 Schedule: Fri Time: 9:00

-Each SPE Practicum provides students with the opportunity to acquire the knowledge and skill necessary for providing competent spiritually integrated psychotherapy.
-The course explores both theoretical and applied aspects of SPE.
+Psycho-Spiritual Care and Therapy Practicum (also known as Supervised Pastoral Education) provides students with opportunities to develop the arts and skills required for providing competent psycho-spiritual care and therapy.
+The course explores both theoretical and applied aspects CPE/PCE.
 It is located at the intersection of the theology of caring, grief and loss, and social sciences.
-The course emphasizes multidimensional assessments and teaches interventions that are spiritual, therapeutic, supportive, and/or educational.
-Professional identity and professional ethics as well as the place of spiritual care and counselling in Canada are also examined.
-The course highlights significant aspects of the theologies of psycho-spiritual care and therapy.
+The unit emphasizes multidimensional assessments and the different application of spiritual, therapeutic, supportive, educational, and strategies for individuals.
+Gender, professional identity and professional ethics, and formal spiritual care and counselling in Canada are also examined.
+It highlights significant aspects of the theologies of psycho-spiritual care and therapy.

 More Information

-• Supervised Pastoral Education (SPE) Basic Unit 1 Offsite
+• Supervised Psychospiritual Education Basic 2

 More Information

-• Supervised Pastoral Education (SPE) Basic Unit 2 Offsite
+• Supervised Psychospiritual Education Basic 2

 More Information